 The sextant has LED lighting of the arc and drum powered by two standard size AA batteries (not included) which install in the handle.
 It comes in a varnished wooden case, with instruction book, certificate of accuracy, and adjusting wrench.
 Case external dimensions are 6.5 x 13 x 11 inches.
 It includes a 3.5×40 monocular telescope as standard equipment.

 Optional accessories include a 7×35 prism telescope, a slip-on rubber eyecup for use while wearing glasses, and a zero-magnification sight tube.
 A practice bubble horizon is available which facilitates effective back-yard practice without the need for a sea horizon.
-Although the sextant comes with a choice of either whole horizon or traditional split horizon mirror, an extra mirror of either kind is available at nominal cost, and comes already mounted in its frame.
+Although the sextant comes with a choice of either whole horizon mirror or traditional split horizon mirror, an extra mirror of either kind is available at nominal cost, and comes already mounted in its frame.
 Changing mirrors is done quickly by means of two easily manipulated screws.

 Shipping weight includes all accessories ordered from this page.
 Nat’l Stock Number (NSN) 6605-014382949.
 SW 20 lbs.